-Additional post processing steps were taken after the initial 2021 NAMCS HC Component and HUD linkage submission files were created.
-First, records from both the NAMCS HC Component and HUD submission files were separated according to the sex value (male or female).
+Additional post processing steps were taken after the initial 2021 NAMCS HC Component and NDI linkage submission files were created.
+First, records from both the NAMCS HC Component and NDI submission files were separated according to the sex value (male or female).
 As mentioned in section 3.2, the probabilistic linkage method assumes independence between the PII variables used to score the potential links.
 Records in the submission files were separated by sex to avoid violating this assumption, especially when first and/or last name and sex would be used as blocking and/or scoring variables.
-Additionally, the HUD submission file is limited to records with an effective date between one year before and after the survey year (2021).
-This step was taken to reduce the computational burden of linking records that will ultimately be rejected because they occur outside of the 2020-2022 linkage period.
+Additionally, the NDI submission file is limited to records with a date of death between January 1, 2021 and December 31, 2022.
+This step was taken to reduce the computational burden of linking records that will ultimately be rejected because they occur outside of the 2021-2022 linkage period.